phil-huxford/Phreesia-Address-Fixer/README.md

 ### Usage

 1. Set enviornment variables for PHREESIA_USERNAME and PHREESIA_PASSWORD.
-These are called in the script but could easily be motified to accept user input.
+These are called in the script but could easily be modified to accept user input.
   ``` python
   PHREESIA_USERNAME = os.environ.get('PHREESIA_USERNAME')
   PHREESIA_PASSWORD = os.environ.get('PHREESIA_PASSWORD')